Pubs: An integral part of English heritage.

 Today, hostelries pride themselves on their offers of fresh local produce.
 The great English Sunday Roast remains very popular and widely available, as is fish and chips.

-4. The Star and Eagle at Goudhurst is a ‘free house’ meaning not owned by a chain company or brewery but a cheery family.
+• The Star and Eagle at Goudhurst is a ‘free house’ meaning not owned by a chain company or brewery but a cheery family.
 Some pleasing ales are on tap and it has a wonderful menu from head chef.
-This inn is another very popular place in the middle of the country and not too far from Bedgebury Pinetum or Bewl Water.
+This inn is another very popular place in the middle of the country and not too far from Bedgebury Pinetum and Bewl Water.

 Chosen for their commitment to the lively custom of supping on a pint in jocular company; dog friendly, with inglenook fire places, snugs, nooks and crannies, not to mention serving a superior pint of ale, all of these suggested pubs are at least 200 years old and some much, much older.

-6. The Crown Inn, at Groombridge, next to Groombridge Place and Enchanted Forest is one of the most charming pubs in the area and included on the CAMRA (Campaign for Real Ale) historic pub register for its spectacularly olden interior.
-The exterior too is very attractive being hung with classic brick-red peg tiles.
+• The Crown Inn, at Groombridge, next to Groombridge Place is one of the most charming pubs in the area and included on the CAMRA (Campaign for Real Ale) historic pub register for its spectacularly olden interior.
+The exterior too is very attractive being hung with classic brick-red peg tiles and an open fireplace.
 They do hearty old fashioned pub grub as well as excellent ales on tap.
 Originally a haunt for another set of local smugglers, The Groombridge Gang!

 Apart from the above obviously!

-The Duke of York is one of the best pubs in the town for a good old pub food!
+The Duke of York is one of the best pubs in Royal Tunbridge Wells for a good old pub food!
 It is situated in the Pantiles and uses Kent sourced produce where possible.
+It is dog friendly and also has a good selection of board games to keep you entertained.

 Many pubs are next door to some fabulous attractions and sometimes a destination in themselves being very old and historically noteworthy.

-Every village has at least one pub so whilst out exploring the region you are not going to go hungry or thirsty.
+Every town & village has at least one pub so whilst out exploring the region you are not going to go hungry or thirsty.

 The pubs make an idyllic sojourn whilst taking driving or cycling tours round the scenic country lanes and ancient woodlands.